gridsome/gridsome.org/docs/graphql.md

 # The GraphQL layer

 Gridsome lets you connect to any data source by using **Source plugins**.
 This is the core functionality of Gridsome.
-All data coming from sources are pulled into a GraphQL layer that the Vue components can access.
+All data coming from sources are pulled into a unified GraphQL layer that the Vue components can access.

-**The GraphQL layer is only used in development and not used in production for static sites.
-It only uses the GraphQL data for generating HTML files blazing fast**
+> **!!
+The GraphQL data layer is only used in development and not used in production.
+The static site generator uses the data layer to generate the pages fast.
+There is no connection to the data layer after the site has been built.**

 ![Git workflow](./images/graphql.png)